Hearing on plea challenging reduction of minimum age to consume alcohol adjourned to September 17 | english.lokmat.com

 "As the initiator of the campaign against drunken driving movement in 2001, I have often been outraged on several occasions during the last 21 years at how easily school and college students as young as 13-14 years can procure and consume alcohol.
 In 2017 we had filed a PIL in Delhi High Court seeking mandatory age check at alcohol points of sale as a result of which the Hon.
 HC had asked the Delhi Government to form a policy mandatory age check at alcohol points of sale.
 However, the government failed to take action even after several petitions and white papers submitted them on this issue, including documents submitted to the Chief Minister," said Prince Singhal, Founder of Community Against Drunken Driving (CADD).

-The court was hearing the petition filed by NGO All India Bhrashtachar Virodhi Morcha through advocate Vijay Sharma.
+Earlier a similar plea was filed by NGO All India Bhrashtachar Virodhi Morcha through advocate Vijay Sharma.
 According to the petitioner, the new excise policy lowers the minimum age for consumption of alcohol to 21 years, which was, earlier, 25 years.

 According to the petition, the petitioner is working in the society at the grass-roots level and there is an opinion among a lot of people that reducing the age for consumption of liquor is going to increase alcoholism amongst the students and younger generation of the society and the closure of the Government vends is a decision, which is not in the public interest as explained in detail in the subsequent paragraphs.